uuyen/docker-birthday-3/tutorial.md

 }
 ```

-and you need to replace it with your data:
+Replace it with your data:

 ```
 {